-Throughout 2017, review and refinement of Results-Based Accountability (RBA) performance measures for MIDD 2 initiatives will be conducted whenever applicable, in consultation with providers.
+&lt;sup>127 Throughout 2017, review and refinement of Results-Based Accountability (RBA) performance measures for MIDD 2 initiatives will be conducted whenever applicable, in consultation with providers.
 Updates to performance measures that may result from this collaborative process will be reported in the next MIDD Annual Report in August 2018.

 Year Activity Amount

-2017 Continued comprehensive recuperative care after acute hospital stays for people who are living with \$928,650

-homelessness as well as disabling substance use and mental health conditions
+2017 Continued comprehensive recuperative care after acute hospital stays for people who are living with homelessness as well as disabling substance use and mental health conditions \$928,650

-2017 Annual Expendito ure \$928,650
+2017 Annual Expenditure \$928,650

 2018 Continued comprehensive recuperative care after acute hospital stays for people who are living with homelessness as well as disabling substance use and mental health conditions \$952,795

-2018 Annual Expendito ure \$952,795
+2018 Annual Expendit ure \$952,795

 Biennial Expenditure \$1,881,445